VijayRajIITP/Payment_Date_Prediction/README.md

 **Workflow:**

 1. **Acquiring Data:**
-   - The datasets were provided by our internship host, [HighRadius](https://www.highradius.com/).
+   - The datasets were provided by our internship host,XYZ Company

 2. **Data Cleaning:**
    - Perform data cleaning to handle missing values, outliers, and ensure data integrity.